-- (1) Relative weights used for determining rates for cases paid by DRG under the state plan shall be derived, to the greatest extent possible, from New Mexico [medicaid] MAD hospital claim data.
-All such claims are included in the relative weight computation, except as described below. - (2) Hospital claim data for discharges occurring from January 1, 1985 through approximately the end of calendar year 1988 are included in the computation and prepared as follows: - (a) Claims are edited to merge interim bills from the same discharge. - (b) All [medicaid] MAD inpatient discharges will be classified using the DRG methodology, a patient classification system that reflects clinically cohesive groupings of inpatient cases which consume similar amounts of hospital resources.
-Claims are assigned to appropriate DRGs using [version 6.0 of the health systems international] DRG grouper software. - (c) Claims included in the computation of DRG relative weights were restricted to those claims for cases to be included in the proposed PPS.
-Claims for services provided in PPS-exempt hospitals or units (or for services otherwise exempt from the PPS) were not used to compute DRG relative weights. - (3) Charges for varying years are adjusted to represent a common year through application of inflation indices as described in Paragraph (8) of Subsection C of 8.311.3.12 NMAC. - (4) Initial relative weights are computed by calculation of the average [medicaid] MAD charge for each DRG category divided by the average charge for all DRGs. - (5) Where the New Mexico [medicaid] MAD-specific claims and charge data are insufficient to establish a stable relative weight, a relative weight is imported from other sources such as the CHAMPUS or medicare prospective payment systems.
+- (1) Relative weights used for determining rates for cases paid by DRG under the state plan shall be derived, to the greatest extent possible, from New Mexico MAD hospital claim data.
+All such claims are included in the relative weight computation, except as described below. - (2) Hospital claim data for discharges occurring from January 1, 1985 through approximately the end of calendar year 1988 are included in the computation and prepared as follows: - (a) claims are edited to merge interim bills from the same discharge; - (b) all MAD inpatient discharges will be classified using the DRG methodology, a patient classification system that reflects clinically cohesive groupings of inpatient cases which consume similar amounts of hospital resources; claims are assigned to appropriate DRGs using DRG grouper software; - (c) claims included in the computation of DRG relative weights were restricted to those claims for cases to be included in the proposed PPS; claims for services provided in PPS-exempt hospitals or units (or for services otherwise exempt from the PPS) were not used to compute DRG relative weights. - (3) Charges for varying years are adjusted to represent a common year through application of inflation indices as described in Paragraph (8) of Subsection C of 8.311.3.12 NMAC. - (4) Initial relative weights are computed by calculation of the average MAD charge for each DRG category divided by the average charge for all DRGs. - (5) Where the New Mexico MAD-specific claims and charge data are insufficient to establish a stable relative weight, a relative weight is imported from other sources such as the CHAMPUS or medicare prospective payment systems.
 Weights obtained from external sources are normalized so that the overall case mix is 1.0. - (6) The relative weights computed as described above shall remain in effect until the next year.
-At that time, the relative weights will be recalculated using [whatever] the DRG grouper version [is currently] similar to the one in use by medicare.
+At that time, the relative weights will be recalculated using the DRG grouper version similar to the one in use by medicare.